|

 It is possible that on some devices there is no special gesture suitable for invoking the default command on an item.
 In this case the default command must be accessible to the user in the same fashion as other item commands.
 The implementation may use the state of a command being the default in deciding where to place the command in its user interface.

-not to have a default command.
+It is possible for an Item not to have a default command.
 In

 this case, the implementation may bind its special user gesture (if any) for